nice-digital/cks-gatsby/gatsby/README.md

 ### Production API

-The source plugin (see above) points to the local, fake API (no http://lcaolhost:7000) by default.
+The [source plugin](#source-plugin) (see above) points to the local, fake API (on http://lcaolhost:7000) by default.
 Set the following environment variables to point to a different URL:

 - `API_BASE_URL`
 - `API_KEY`

 Create a _.env.development_ file (for local development) or _.env.production_ file (for the production build) in this _gatsby_ folder to set these environment variables.

-> Note: these files are deliberately ignore from git
+> Note: these .env files are deliberately ignore from git

-For example, create a _.env.production_ file pointing to the live API to create a live-like production buil via `npm run build`:
+For example, create a _.env.production_ file pointing to the live API to create a live-like production build via `npm run build`:

 ```
 API_KEY=xyzetc
 API_BASE_URL=https://whatever
 ```

-> Note: you can get the live API values from the TeamCity build parameters.
+> Note: you can get the live API key and URL from the TeamCity build parameters.